mmaxss/rshell/src/README.md

 Finally the handler function is the special exit function Ctrl C.

 Currently, the program cannot handle strings with spaces.
 However, the program can handle spaces when input from the shell.
-When a command fails, || and ; do not run. || also runs even if the previous command does not fail.
+When testing through shell, the output of the shell is different than manual inputs into the rshell console.

+For example, if we have

+echo aa#sadd

+inside our shell, the output is

+aa#sadd

+However, when manually input into the rshell console, the output is

+aa